Bladder Disorders

 Overactive bladder is one of the most common bladder disorders, affecting around 16% of the population; it affects men and women at approximately equal rates.
 The primary symptom of overactive bladder is experiencing a sudden, powerful urge to urinate, which may be difficult to overcome, leading to accidents and incontinence.
 In addition, affected individuals urinate frequently, often arising during the night to urinate several times.
 Severely affected individuals may report having to urinate every 20 minutes or so and experience multiple accidents every day before they receive effective treatment.

 Neurogenic bladder is another common bladder disorder.
 It is caused by an injury or condition that disrupts the nerves that communicate between the bladder and the brain.
-Common causes of this condition include spinal cord injuries, multiple sclerosis, spina bifida, and child-bearing related injuries.
-The primary symptoms include urinary incontinence, inability to fully empty the bladder, and frequent bladder infections.
-Many affected individuals also suffer from fecal incontinence and/or constipation.
+Common causes include spinal cord injuries, multiple sclerosis, spina bifida, and child-bearing related injuries.

 Primary treatment of neurogenic bladder consists of either intermittent or continuous catheterization to drain the bladder.
 In intermittent catheterization, the patient or a caregiver periodically inserts a catheter to drain the bladder; this is the primary treatment for individuals who are unable to fully empty their bladders.
 For patients suffering from complete incontinence, a catheter connected to a drainage bag may need to be installed and used continuously.
 Some patients also experience some relief from medications to improve bladder function.